 I have supervised numerous dissertations at BA, MA and PhD level.
 I would welcome applications from prospective MA and PhD candidates interested in researching recent and contemporary American literature; Asian North American writing and cultural production, especially South Asian American and/or Canadian works; life-writing; and immigrant literature.

 I find teaching very rewarding and valuable and it is central to my academic role at the University of Nottingham.
 My educational philosophy is humanistic.
 I draw on both student- and teacher-centred approaches, but with a greater emphasis on the former, striving to develop autonomous, active learning by making each student feel respected as a unique individual.
 In May 2016, I received a University of Nottingham Staff Oscar for Teaching - Best Feedback (Runner up).
 I have since been nominated for a Staff Oscar for Teaching - Most Inspiring (2018) and Teaching - Best All-Rounder (2019).

-My research has principally focused upon Asian American literature and film, British Asian writing and cinema, transatlantic cross-currents, and contemporary US literature more widely.
+My research has principally focused upon Asian American literature and film, British Asian writing and cinema, transatlantic cross-currents, postcolonial literature, and contemporary US fiction.

-In this work I have considered conceptions of home and return, and travel and migration; whiteness, racial mixing, and mixed-race identity; food and eating in an immigrant context; narratology; and the textual uses of hidden histories.
+In this work I have considered conceptions of home and return, and travel and migration; whiteness, racial mixing, and mixed-race identity; food and eating in an immigrant context; narratology; intertextuality and literary legacies; and historical fiction as a genre.
 I have also explored American and postcolonial life-writing.

-The main topics for my future research beyond my second book will be the history and development of American life-writing.
+The main topic for my future research will be disability memoirs in the United States.